Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 The ticker along the bottom, and the reporter’s voice, told a story of dozens such attacks, all over Dominion space and the Alliance frontier.
 The network’s editorial question was loud and clear: When were AEC and the Clans of Gao going to start protecting innocent people again?

 Allison stood up, with a sigh that said she couldn’t bear to watch any more.
-“Well...that’s depressing as shit.”
+"Well...that’s depressing as shit."

-“Language.”
+"Language."
 Tristan chided her, though he clearly didn’t have his heart in it.

 Julian hugged him tight and nuzzled on the top of his head.
-“Yeah.
-Don’t think there’s any other words for it, though.”
+"Yeah.
+Don’t think there’s any other words for it, though."

-“...Yeah.”
+"...Yeah."

 Dinner was a muted affair, made worse by that obviously not being the norm.
 The news had pretty thoroughly depressed the kids, and as for the adults…